-It is a difficult film to categorise, part noir, part thriller, part child's nightmare fairy story and it is a genuinely frightening movie.
+It is a difficult film to categorise, part noir, part thriller, part child's nightmare fairy story and it is a genuinely disturbing and frightening movie.
 It tells a tale, from the point of view of children, of greed, corruption and murder in Depression-era small town America.
-The film is based on the 1953 novel of the same name by Davis Grubb, and was adapted for the screen by James Agee and an uncredited Laughton.

 On AFI's list of 100 Years...
 100 Thrills the movie ranked number 34.
 Robert Mitchum's character, the Reverend Harry Powell, was ranked at number 29 in their list of Greatest Villains.
-In 1992, it was deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress and was selected for preservation in its National Film Registry.
+In 1992, it was was selected by the United States Library of Congress for preservation in the National Film Registry.

 There is no doubt that Charles Laughton, in his only venture into directing, created a masterpiece of horror.
 It was unique, brilliant and ahead of its time.

 ProductionThe film is based on the 1953 novel of the same name by Davis Grubb, and was adapted for the screen by James Agee and an uncredited Laughton.
 Producer Paul Gregory and Charles Laughton had previously collaborated on theatrical projects and Gregory felt that the actor was ready to turn his talents to movie direction.
 Gregory read the novel pre-publication in 1953 and immediately saw the potential of the novel as a vehicle for Laughton's directorial debut.
 He paid $10,000 for the movie rights.